-Preparing all the necessary information in advance helps make the process go smoothly and saves you from scrambling to gather additional facts.
+Preparing all the necessary information in advance to register for online payroll with the CRA helps the process go smoothly.
 Start by gathering the following information needed to register for your payroll account:

 Once you have a payroll program account you need:

-How to get a BN and/or Register for a Payroll Account
+How to Register for an Online Payroll Account

 You can register for a BN and your CRA program accounts in any of the following ways:

-If you plan to register by telephone, via mail, or through fax, you need to complete the request form.
+If you plan to register by phone, via mail, or through fax, you need to complete a request form.

 Hiring Your First Employee and Calculating Remittance Amounts

-The Personal Tax Credits Return form is used to determine the amount of tax to deduct from an individual’s employment income.
+The Personal Tax Credits Return form determines how much tax to deduct from an individual’s employment income.
 You don’t need to submit either the federal or provincial form to the CRA, but the employee needs to complete the forms, and you need to keep them on file in your offices.
 You can ask employees to fill out paper copies, or they can use an Electronic Form TD1 and provide you with a printed copy.
 Most employees only need to fill out this form once, at the start of their employment.
-They only ever need to submit a new form if they need to make a change to federal and/or provincial tax credit amounts or want to increase the amount of tax you deduct from their paycheques.
+They only ever need to submit a new form if they need to make a change to federal and/or provincial tax credit amounts or want to increase the amount of tax you deduct from their pay cheques.

-To help you determine how much tax to remit for your employee, the Personal Tax Credits Return form takes into account the employee’s dependents and other items that affect the amount of tax the employee owes.
+To help you determine how much tax to remit for your employee, the Personal Tax Credits Return form takes into account the employee’s dependents and other items that affect how much tax the employee owes.
 The more accurate the information your employee provides, the fewer corrections there are at tax time.